ivansempijja/spiegel_scrapper/README.md

-## About Ivan Scrapper
+## About Spiegel Scrapper

 A simple laravel and vuejs project that scrappes articles from the home page of [spiegel.de](https://www.spiegel.de/politik/) using goutte:

 ## Installing Dependencies
-- clone or pull project from gitHub repo
+- clone or pull project from [gitHub](https://github.com/ivansempijja/spiegel_scrapper) repo
 - Run composer install to install php dependencies
 - Run npm install to install javascript dependencies
 - Run npm build to build js and scss assets